chnhaoran/chnhaoran.github.io/_posts/2023-2-26-cilium-datapath-deep-dive-basic-connectivity.md

 10.0.1.197 dev eth0 scope link
 ```

 Let's first analyze the processing of ARP. pod1-1 sends an ARP request to the gateway, with the destination IP address of 10.0.1.197 (`cilium_host`).
 Note that the source MAC address of the response received here is not from the `cilium_host`, but from `lxc1`.
-Cilium uses a technique similar to arp_proxy to achieve layer 3 forwarding.
-The reason why it is similar to arp_proxy is that it is not actually enabled in the kernel, but implemented by utilizing the eBPF program attached to `lxc1`.
+Cilium uses a technique similar to arp_proxy to achieve layer 3 forwardings.
+The reason why it is similar to arp_proxy is that arp_proxy is not enabled in the kernel, but the effects are done by the BPF program attached to `lxc1`.

 ``` c++
 // bpf_lxc.c